evshiron/node-async-flow/README.md

 # node-async-flow

-An aggressive async flow solution for node.js 4.x+.
+An aggressive async flow solution for node.js.

-Generators are required.

-Enable `--harmony-destructuring` and `--harmony-rest-parameters` if necessary.

-Also works with `babel` with `babel-polyfill` enabled.
+The support for Generator is required.

 ## Why?